 - The IFJ calls on these organisations to use the funds to support as a matter of priority public service media, private, independent media and national and local media not owned by multinationals.
 These media should demonstrate the financial need for it.

-- Any journalism-recovery stimulus should be seeded with the necessary support to revitalise adequately staffed newsrooms able to deliver trustworthy news and information, and should not be allowed to be used to prop up doomed business models that have failed.
+- Any journalism-recovery stimulus should be seeded with the necessary support to revitalise adequately staffed newsrooms able to deliver trustworthy news and information, and should not be allowed to be used to prop up profit at all costs, hedge fund-driven business models that have failed.

 - The IFJ wants these funds to be used as a priority to support independent, co-operative and non-profit media enterprises.

 - The IFJ calls on all governments to give priority support to precarious journalists (including freelancers) by creating a social protection fund, a national minimum wage, exempting them from income tax and granting them bank loans at reduced rates.

 - The IFJ wants public service media, private media and national and local media to be able to benefit from reduced national taxation provided that :

 - Social dialogue and trade union rights are respected, in line with relevant ILO Conventions;

 - Dismissals are prohibited if the company makes a profit;